edgio-docs/edgio-docs/guides/applications/v7/experimentation/basic_traffic_splitting_tutorial.md

 ## Quick Start {/*quick-start*/}

-1. Create an entry environment that will route traffic between our sample sites.
+1. Create an entry environment that contains origin configurations through which traffic will be routed between our sample sites.
-2. Create an origin configuration that points to our simple performance site.
+    -   Create an origin configuration that points to our simple performance site.
-3. Create an origin configuration that points to our full-featured performance site.
+    -   Create an origin configuration that points to our full-featured performance site.
-4. Create a rule that returns the [Experimentation - Variant Selector web page](https://edgio-community-examples-entry.glb.edgio.link/experiment-selection).
+2. Create a rule that returns the [Experimentation - Variant Selector web page](https://edgio-community-examples-entry.glb.edgio.link/experiment-selection).
-5. Create an experiment that splits traffic between the origin configurations defined in steps 2 and 3.
+3. Create an experiment that splits traffic between the entry environment's origin configurations.

-## Create Entry Environment {/**/}
+## Create Entry Environment {/*create-entry-environment*/}

 This tutorial requires an environment that is dedicated to splitting traffic between our sample sites.
 We will now add one by creating a property.